 Is the Brain a Computer?

-Showing only those parts of the discussion which lead to #1493.
+Showing only those parts of the discussion that lead to #1493.

 See full discussion·See most recent related ideas